pflanze/functional-perl/docs/design.md

 provided by this project is able to handle globs where subroutines (or any kind of callables, including overloaded objects) are expected.

-Todo: should `is_procedure` be made more lenient by accepting globs if they contain a value in the CODE slot, i.e. change its meaning to "*can* represent a subroutine"?
-But should it then return true for any other callable (overloaded object) as well?
-(How can the latter be implemented, by way of thecking for a '(&' method?)
+`FP::Predicate`'s `is_procedure` accepts globs if they contain a value in the CODE slot, i.e. it adapts its meaning to "*can* represent a subroutine".
+(But Todo: should it return true for any other callable (overloaded object) as well?
+(How can the latter be implemented, by way of checking for a '(&' method?))

 ### Naming conventions